webdriverio/webdriverio/CONTRIBUTING.md

 ### Unit Tests

 The project tries to keep a high test coverage to ensure that changes to code are intentional and well thought through.
-Therefor "normally" there is a unit test file for every code file, located in a test directory.
+Therefore "normally" there is a unit test file for every code file, located in a test directory.
 For example the unit tests for:

 ```
 packages/webdriverio/src/commands/element/getCSSProperty.ts